Homotopy theory with bornological coarse spaces: Locally finite homology theories and coarsification

 \subsection{Coarsification spaces}

-In this section we introduce the notion of a coarsification of a bornological coarse space~$X$ (a coarsification is a simplicial complex with certain properties) and discuss its relation with~$Q(X)$. {Concretely, for a locally finite homology theory~$E$ we show in Proposition~\ref{prop:sdf09432g23} that $(QE)(X)$ and the evaluation of $E$ on a coarsification of $X$ are equivalent.}
+In this section we introduce the notion of a coarsification of a bornological coarse space~$X$.
+A coarsification of $X$ is a simplicial complex with a reference map from $X$ such that the value of a coarsification of a locally finite homology on $X$ can be calculated by applying the locally finite homology theory itself to the coarsification, see Proposition~\ref{prop:sdf09432g23}.

 This is actually one of the origins of coarse algebraic topology.
 Assume that the classifying space $BG$ of a group~$G$ has a model which is a finite simplicial complex.
-Gersten \cite[Thm.\ 8]{gersten} noticed that for such a group the group cohomology $H^\ast(G, \IZ G)$ is a quasi-isometry invariant.
+Gersten \cite[Thm.~8]{gersten} noticed that for such a group the group cohomology $H^\ast(G, \IZ G)$ is a quasi-isometry invariant.
 Using coarse algebraic topology, we may explain this phenomenon as follows.
-We have the isomorphism $H^\ast(G,\IZ G) \cong H^\ast(EG)$, see \cite[Prop.\ VIII.7.5]{brown}, and the latter is isomorphic to Roe's coarse cohomology $H\!\cX^\ast(EG)$ \cite[Sec.\ 2 \& 3]{roe_coarse_cohomology}.
-If $G$ and $H$ are two groups such that $BG$ and $BH$ can both be taken to be finite simplicial complexes, then a quasi-isometry $G \to H$ translates to a coarse equivalence $EG \to EH$.
-Since coarse cohomology is invariant under coarse equivalences, $H^\ast(G,\IZ G)$ turns out to be a quasi-isometry invariant.
+We have the isomorphism $H^\ast(G,\IZ G) \cong H_{c}^\ast(EG)$, see \cite[Prop.~VIII.7.5]{brown}.
+Furthermore, we have an isomorphism $H_{c}^\ast(EG)\cong H\!\cX^\ast(EG)$, where the latter is Roe's coarse cohomology \cite[{Prop.~3.33}]{roe_coarse_cohomology}.

+Let now $G$ and $H$ are two groups with the property that $BG$ and $BH$ are homotopy equivalent to finite simplicial complexes.
+We equip $G$ and $H$ with word metrics associated to choices of finite generating sets.
+Then a quasi-isometry $G \to H$ of the underlying metric spaces translates to a coarse equivalence $EG \to EH$.
+Since coarse cohomology is invariant under coarse equivalences we get a chain of isomorphisms relating $H^\ast(G,\IZ G)$ and $H^{\ast}(H,\IZ H)$.
+Therefore the cohomology group $H^\ast(G,\IZ G)$ is a quasi-isometry invariant of $G$.

 The above observation, {translated to homology theories,} can be generalized to the fact that a locally finite homology theory evaluated on a finite-dimensional, uniformly contractible space is a coarse invariant of such spaces, see Lemma \ref{fweoifuweiofuioewfewuifewfwefewf}.
 So on such spaces locally finite homology theories behave like coarse homology theories.
 And actually, this observation originally coined the idea of what a coarse homology theory should be.